Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Numerical Results

-In Fig.~\ref{fig:IWMMSE_BILIN}, we depict the results in terms of the average achievable sum rate as a function of the DL transmit power for both cases, when the RS scheme is applied and when it is not. \\
+In order to generate the $N_s=200$~samples used for SAA, the estimation error variance is calculated based on the channel second-order statistics $\sigma_{e,k}^2=\text{tr}(\bs{C}_k-\bs{C}_k \bs{\Phi} (\bs{\Phi}^\HH \bs{C}_k \bs{\Phi} + \sigma_n^2 \bs{I}_{T_\text{dl}})^{-1} \bs{\Phi}^\HH \bs{C}_k)/M$.
+A maximum of $30$~iterations is used for the alternating approach.
+As initialization for the IWMMSE approach, we use the MMSE channel estimate for the private precoders.
+As for the common precoder, we use the dominant left singular vector of the MMSE estimate of the channel matrix.
+The power fraction obtained using the bilinear approach is taken as initial value for the IWMMSE, where uniform power allocation is performed among the private streams.\\ In Fig.~\ref{fig:IWMMSE_BILIN}, we depict the results in terms of the average achievable sum rate as a function of the DL transmit power for both cases, when the RS scheme is applied and when it is not. \\

 Obviously, the bilinear precoding approach outperforms the IWMMSE method in both cases, i.e., with or without RS.
-The gap between both methods increases as the DL transmit power increases.
-When only private messages are sent to the users, both rates saturate in the high power regime as observed before. \\ Either with RS or without, the bilinear approach achieves a rate of almost twice the one achieved when IWMMSE precoding is used. \\ This shows that exploiting the covariance information available at the BS in designing the precoder helps to compensate for the contamination experienced in the DL training phase.
-Also note that while the optimization problems proposed for finding the deterministic transformations defining the bilinear precoder has only to be solved once the covariance matrices change and therefore only a matrix-vector multiplication is performed to find the precoding vector for each channel realization, the IWMMSE method has to be run in each channel coherence interval.
+Both methods seem to benefit from RS in the medium to high power regime.
+While for the bilinear approach the gains are visible starting from $P_\text{dl}=20$~dB, the RS scheme significantly improves the rate of the IWMMSE approach already for $P_\text{dl}=15$~dB.
+When only private messages are sent to the users, both rates saturate in the high power regime as observed before and the gap remains almost constant. \\ In the high power regime, the bilinear approach combined with RS leads to a slope of about $0.33$~bpcu/dB, which is slightly higher than the one for the IWMMSE approach given by approximately $0.27$~bpcu/dB. \\ We need to mention here, that the optimization problem for the bilinear precoding approach considers a relaxed power constraint, whereas the power constraint for the IWMMSE approach is an instantaneous one.
+This offers more degrees of freedom for the bilinear precoder design.
+However, even after scaling the bilinear precoders to satisfy the instantaneous total power constraint, the change in terms of the achievable sum rate was negligible.
+Regarding the runtimes of both algorithms, the overall optimization of the transformation matrices of the bilinear precoders converges after $1431$~s \textbf{for a given realisation of the channel covariance matrices} at a DL transmit power of $P_\text{dl}=40$~dB.
+On the other hand, the runtime of the IWMMSE approach \textbf{for a given channel realisation} is about $184$~s at $P_\text{dl}=40$~dB.
+Obviously, the runtime needed for the bilinear approach is much larger than the one required for the IWMMSE method.
+However, we need to emphasize, that the optimization problem proposed for finding the deterministic transformations defining the bilinear precoder has only to be solved once the covariance matrices change and therefore only a matrix-vector multiplication is performed to find the precoding vector for each channel realization.
+Contrary, the IWMMSE method has to be run in each channel coherence interval.
+It is also noteworthy that the IWMMSE approach is very sensitive to the initialization of the precoders especially in the high power regime.